·

 Milne’s looking for the stumps, but Dilshan clamps down, wrists and all, to get the ball into the legside for a single.
 Lovely shapes from Thirimanne, as he uses Milne’s extra pace to punch aerially over cover four four.
 Milne goes short and Thirimanne does even better - helping the ball high over third man for another four.
 Dilshan finishes the over with a two into midwicket.

 Change of tact now as Vettori comes into the attack.
 Dilshan and Thirimanne knock the ball around for singles off every ball, bringing up the fifty in 64 balls in the process.
-Smart stuff from these two and a good platform in pursuit of New Zealand’s 331.
+Smart stuff from these two and a good platform in pursuit of

 Here we are then!
 Adam Milne, the Shane Bond clone, is brought into the attack and has Dilshan hopping to stay on top of a ball that takes his outside edge and bounces 40 yards away, just in front of the fielder at third man.
 Thirimanne manages to squirt a full ball into the leg-side for a single, before Dilshan forces the ball into the legside for two.